Last updated on June 18, 2022

 I’m doing this for historical record and about the fact that this was possible.
-It’s amazing to me that I was able to force a draft strategy that was, as far as I know, completely off everyone else’s radar, and only possible because the tournament was so long after the set release that I had the time to work it out.
+It’s amazing to me that I was able to force a Draft strategy that was, as far as I know, completely off everyone else’s radar, and only possible because the tournament was so long after the set release that I had the time to work it out.

 You can try it out, but it’s very possible that the fact I’m writing this article means it’s no longer possible to draft.
 The entire strategy is based on knowing exactly what you can expect to table — so you can draft from the beginning knowing which two cards you’ll end up with out of each of your first five packs.
-I have no idea what happens if two people try to do this at the same table because it literally never came up.
+I have no idea what happens if two players try to do this at the same table because it literally never came up.

 How it Works